matn7/CS-Notes/src/main/java/basic_java/hearts/CONCURRENT-PROGRAMMING.md

     writers use their respective locks

-- In case higher performance is required, an under certain types of usage, there is a faster lock type available, called the StampedLock, that amongst other things implements an optimistic lock mode.
-This lock works very different from the ReadWriteLock, and this sample is not transposable
+- In case higher performance is required, an under certain types of usage, there is a faster lock type available, called the **StampedLock**, that amongst other things implements an optimistic lock mode.
+This lock works very different from the **ReadWriteLock**, and this sample is not transposable

 ### 12. :star: Producer-Consumer